yankeyhotel/jquery.liveaddress/README.md

 LiveAddress API jQuery Plugin
 ==================================

-Add real-time, plug-and-play, free address verification to your website.
+Add real-time, plug-and-play, free address verification and autocomplete to your website.
 Powered by [SmartyStreets](http://smartystreets.com).
 Drop a couple lines of code into your webpage and... voilà!
 Instant address validation.